coreruleset/documentation/content/development/testing.md

 #### Apache httpd

-Put this snippet into your httpd's default config:
+Put this snippet into your httpd's default config (eg. `/etc/apache2/sites-enabled/000-default.conf`):

 ```
         ProxyPreserveHost On